 We predicted that the PS5 Digital Edition would dip below the magic £400 ($400) barrier, while the version with the disc drive might be more like £499 ($499), and Sony has actually trumped our expectations – in the UK at least.

-PlayStation 5 release date
+PlayStation 5 release date and availability

 PlayStation 5 price vs Xbox Series X price